 You may join several professional organizations as a student affiliate.
-The benefits of being a student member are numerous, including reduced fees for membership, conferences, related publications, access to student liability insurance, and receiving updated information regarding your area of interest and networking opportunities.
+The benefits of being a student member include reduced membership fees, conferences, related publications, access to student liability insurance, and receiving updated information regarding your area of interest and networking opportunities.
 We suggest that you consider joining the following organizations that are most relevant to your interests and graduate program: